Jr Hockey WC: India bank on attacking and drag-flicking prowess to outsmart Belgium in quarters | Sports-Games

 Their mojo back after two resounding wins, defending champions India would bank on their attacking instinct and drag-flicking prowess to outwit European giants Belgium in the quarterfinal of the FIH Men's Junior Hockey World Cup here on Wednesday.

-The quarterfinal against Belgium will be a re-match of last edition's final where India beat the European side 2-1 to claim the title under Harendra Singh in Lucknow in 2016.
+The quarterfinal against Belgium will be a re-match of last edition's final where India beat the European side 2-1 to claim the title under Harendra Singh in Lukcnow in 2016.

 And come Wednesday, it is expected to be a hard-fought tie.
-The team which utilizes their chances is expected to come out on top.
+The team which utilises their chances is expected to come out on top.

-India boasts of a fiery attacking line-up with the likes of Uttam Singh, Araijeet Singh Hundal, Sudeep Chirmako, and Maninder Singh.
+India boast of a fiery attacking line-up with the likes of Uttam Singh, Araijeet Singh Hundal, Sudeep Chirmako and Maninder Singh.
 Uttam and Maninder, in particular, have been brilliant inside the opponents' circle.

-Sanjay, in particular, has been in ominous form with set pieces and has registered back-to-back hat-tricks against France and Canada, while Hundal also scored three goals against Poland.
+Sanjay, in particular, has been in ominous form with set pieces and have registered back-to-back hat-tricks against France and Canada, while Hundal also scored three goals against Poland.

 India's chief coach Graham Reid, who is in charge of the junior side for this tournament, sounded confident ahead of the crucial tie.